Inferno214221/cmc-mod-manager/README.md

 #### NOTE:
 The above statement is double reverse sarcastic.
 ## Updating
 Extract the new copy of CMC Mod Manager under a different name to the previous copy.
-From the old version move the basegame, characters, extracted, merged, misc, profiles and stages directories (if they exsist) from ./resources/app/ into the ./resources/app/ directory in the new version.
+From the old version move the `basegame`, `characters`, `extracted`, `merged`, `misc`, `profiles` and `stages` directories (if they exist) from ./resources/app/ into the ./resources/app/ directory in the new version.
 Then delete the old copy.
 ## Usage
 Please ensure that the game has been run once to create all the necessary files.